 In the blackness of the stormy night, the woman and child lost the road and stumbled into a field.
-While resting on a stone wall a few yards form where Mrs. Emmons lay, they must have distinguished a light through the veil of snow at the back window of the Farrow house some 120 feet distance.
+While resting on a stone wall a few yards from where Mrs. Emmons lay, they must have distinguished a light through the veil of snow at the back window of the Farrow house some 120 feet distance.
 From tracks still visible in the snow the following day, it appeared Willie crawled on his hands and knees in a path “as straight as an arrow” over a drift toward that window.
 Perhaps both were hysterically screaming for help at the same time, or calling to each other.
 The Farrows heard repeated cries but, thinking they were coming from a demented daughter locked in an upstairs room, paid them no heed.
 They blew out the lamp and went to bed.
 Ben Kimball, living some distance leeward, heard a single cry and decided he must have been mistaken as the violent wind caused many noises.

 The storm raged all night over the darkened countryside.
 Dawn broke, grey and dreary, with the thermometer at 24̊ below zero.
 By midmorning, Ben Kemball and other men were breaking out the drifted road with oxen.
 They were curious about some bright piece of cloth churned up by the sled – which turned out to be a remnant of a pitiful knapsack.
-Then they made s horrifying discovery – an elderly woman’s body which the sled must have dragged along the road about a half-mile beyond the Farrow house.
+Then they made a horrifying discovery – an elderly woman’s body, which the sled must have dragged along the road about a half-mile beyond the Farrow house.
 There were two more grotesque finds: the frozen corpse of Mary, lying face-up across the stone wall where she appeared to have died without a struggle, and Willie, stiff upright in the snow, having started back toward Mary after being within 30 feet of a warm fire.
 Word was sent to the town and authorities arrived a short time later and began enquiring along the route that pieced together the tragic story.

 It was small consolation to hypothesize that if Mary and Willie had kept to the road, they would have reached the Farrow house safely; that if the Farrows had not extinguished the light at the very moment they did, Willie would not have become confused and turned back in his tracks to die.
 The bodies were transported to the town hall in the basement of the church, where they were prepared for burial.
-News of the tragedy spread rapidly through the town – with many embellishments.
-Townsfolk were in shock: how could it be that in their midst, in an enlightened community known for its humanity and compassion, some of their own could have violated the most elemental tradition?
+News of the tragedy spread rapidly through the community – with many embellishments.
+Townsfolk were in shock: how could it be that in their midst, in an enlightened settlement known for its humanity and compassion, some of their own could have violated the most elemental tradition?

 Almost every citizen of Peacham filed silently into the large church for the funeral service where the big box stoves gave only a crackling promise of heat and the March wind shuddered the building and pelted the long windows with sleet.
 They sat miserably in their cold pews in a transport of spiritual confusion to hear a powerful sermon – a true apologia.
 The sermon was afterward published in full in the Caledonian-Record of St. Johnsbury at the request of town officials and several citizens.

-Rev. P. B. Fish chose as his test: “Who can stand against His cold?”
+Rev. P. B. Fish chose as his text: “Who can stand against His cold?”
 These words are found in Psalm 147: He giveth snow like wool; scattereth the hoar frost like ashes.
 He sendeth forth His crystals like morsels; who can stand against His cold?
 In his sermon, the minister reviewed the events as he knew them, observing it would do no good to curse the cold, but quickly adding, “There is blame somewhere.”
 As everyone in the church leaned forward to catch every word, the minister continued, “None who lay this side of the fatal spot is guilty.
 If they had been thrust out, those who thrust them out bear the guilt.”
 A hundred eyes looked hard at the Stewart family’s empty pew.